-Camera operators record images that entertain or inform an audience.
+A camera operator is someone who records images that entertain or inform an audience.
 Camera operators capture a wide range of material for TV shows, motion pictures, music videos, documentaries, and news and sporting events.
 Most work in the motion picture industry or television broadcasting.

 What does a Camera Operator do?

-Camera operators typically do the following:
+A camera operator will typically do the following:

 - Choose and present interesting material for an audience

 - Work with a director to determine the overall vision of the production

 - Discuss filming and editing techniques with a director to improve a scene